petershin/liferay-learn/docs/commerce/latest/en/pricing/developer-guide/price-list-api-basics.md

    :lines: 11-22
 ```

-The instance's `PriceList` objects are listed in JSON.
+The instance's `PriceList` objects are formatted in JSON.

 ### Filtering, Paginating, Searching, and Sorting Price Lists